 The Allies accepted, and so a truce was concluded on the 15th of August until the representatives of both countries' governments could meet (on September the 2nd) to sign the peace treaty.
 In the meantime, The Cabinet set about destroying all the records they could of everything even remotely related to War Crimes before the Americans' troop-ships landed to occupy the place some two weeks later.
 This would leave the post-war Tokyo (war crime) Trials a teensy bit short of critical evidence... which meant a lot of pretty-obviously-guilty individuals got off scot-free[[note]]Such as, at one point, ''The Prime Minister''.
 Kishi Nobusuke, Prime Minister from 1957-60, provided Chinese slaves for Japanese state-run corporations in Manchuria.
 None of the documentation survived, however, so there was nothing to prosecute him with.[[/note]]

 The decision to prove the bombing accomplished everything it was meant to achieve... sorta.
 The Soviets appeared to respect the USA's ruthlessness and power enough not to [[WorldWarThree start anything]] or drive too hard a bargain over the future of East Asia[[note]]In reality, they were just too tired and could not be bothered.
-The war had totally exhausted them, at the last thing they wanted was another right now, even if they did blunder into several sizable armed conflicts with Western forces at the tail end.
+The war had totally exhausted them, the last thing they wanted was another right now - they had a decent-sized 'buffer zone' in central-eastern europe against an Allied invasion, and that was all they wanted.
 Interestingly, the Soviet intelligence services knew pretty much everything about the bombs except how exactly they worked, and even that didn't stay hidden from them for more than a few years[[/note]], the premature defeat of Japan allowed the Guomindang to reclaim most of China for themselves (the USAAF used its transport planes and bombers to ferry them over to accept the surrender of most garrisons) and it would remain that way until the Nationalists blundered into another war with the CCP and would up thoroughly vanquished.
 All of Japan was secured for the USA, the c.500 000 (inc. c.100k deaths) almost-entirely-American[[note]]Just three divisions of British, Canadian, and Australian troops were included in the force.
 Their weaponry and ammunition, equipment, unit-structure, and tactical-strategic doctrine was just too different for them to be included in greater numbers.
-Most of the Royal Navy was slated to show up, however[[/note]] and c.1-10 million Japanese civilian casualties[[note]]The estimate at the time was a bit lower, but we now know that the cessation of hostilities and the massive quantities of food-aid from the Allies prevented an absolutely massive famine from occurring in the autumn of 1945 onwards[[/note]]expected to result from ''Downfall'' were averted, and [[UsefulNotes/TheKoreanWar even a bit of Korea was given over to The Allies...]]
+Most of the Royal Navy was slated to show up, however[[/note]] and c.1-10 million Japanese civilian casualties[[note]]The estimate at the time was a bit lower, but we now know that the cessation of hostilities and the massive quantities of food-aid from the Allies prevented an absolutely massive famine from occurring from the autumn of 1945 onwards[[/note]]expected to result from ''Downfall'' were averted, and [[UsefulNotes/TheKoreanWar even a bit of Korea was given over to The Allies...]]

 It is interesting to note that the use of nuclear weapons were a part of some variants of ''Downfall''.
 However, they would have been used to bomb the beaches to eliminate Japanese fortifications before an invasion.
 One plan involved using twenty nuclear weapons, nine of which were decoys to fool the Japanese troops to amass at the bombing site and not at the real landing beach, which would also have conveniently irradiated the Japanese army.
 Except, read that again.
 The United States intended to use atomic bombs to ''establish a beachhead'' -- meaning they planned on dropping nukes and then marching their own troops through the impact zone while it was still glowing.
 While obviously nobody at the time knew the long-term dangers of fallout and radiation poisoning, hindsight lets us look back in horror at just how close the atomic bombs came to killing everyone in ''both'' armies.